sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 lang: en
 author: "Rachel Muston and Guillaume Charest"
 date: "2020-11-20"
 excerpt: "FWD50 looked very different this year.
-But there was still a lot of passion and will to continuously improve government!"
+But, there was still a lot of passion and will from participants to continuously improve government!"
 ---
 <!--markdownlint-disable MD033-->

 FWD50 looked very different this year.
 From Nov 3-9, attendees and presenters joined the conference virtually, trading the magnificent [Pavillon Aberdeen](https://ottawa.ca/en/lansdowne#h3) for their couches and home offices.
-The virtual platform used was [Grip](https://grip.events/), which provided agenda information and the ability for the user to build up their schedule to maximize their time for the four-day conference.
+The virtual platform used to recreate the level of energy found in person was [Grip](https://grip.events/), which provided agenda information and the ability for the users to build up their schedule and setup impromptu networking opportunities to maximize their time during the four-day conference.

-Each session had a [Vimeo](https://vimeo.com) channel where folks could watch the sessions with closed captioning and workshops used dedicated [Zoom](https://zoom.us/) rooms to provide interactives features to the participants.
+Each session had a [Vimeo](https://vimeo.com) channel where folks could watch the video with closed captioning and workshops used dedicated [Zoom](https://zoom.us/) rooms to provide interactives features to the participants.

-On the side of each session display, a text chat feature allowed participants to share information with each other and ask questions, which opened up really interesting discussions and further improved networking opportunities.
+On the side of each session display, a text chat feature allowed participants to share information with each other and ask questions to the presenters, which opened up really interesting discussions and further improved networking opportunities.

 During each session, there was also an opportunity for the users to tag a presenter to ask to network with them later.